 Myth # 2 - You can't get a real degree from a trade school.

 There seems to be a prevailing, but incorrect, assumption that you can only get certificates and diplomas from trade schools.
-However, many trade schools also offer two-year associate degrees and some even offer four-year bachelor's degrees, depending on the requirements of the career.
+However, many trade schools also offer a two-year associate degree and some even offer a four-year bachelor's degree, depending on the requirements of the career.

-For example, the College of DuPage, located in Glen Ellyn, Illinois, offers associate degrees in air conditioning, anesthesia technology, automotive service technology, construction management, diagnostic technology imaging, among others.
+For example, the College of DuPage, located in Glen Ellyn, Illinois, offers an associate degree in:

-Filipek says it is important to point out that these associate degrees are not terminal degrees: “Many students go on to earn a four year degree at universities in these technical areas.”
+Filipek says it is important to point out that an associate degree is not terminal: “Many students go on to earn a four year degree at universities in these technical areas.”

 Myth # 3 - You can't get a job that pays well.

 “Absolutely not!” says Filipek, adding that the manufacturing program that he coordinates at the College of DuPage receives over 100 employment opportunities each year.
 “Almost all of these jobs offer heath insurance, paid vacation and a 401K.
-Many companies also offer tuition reimbursement which can certainly help a student complete their studies at no cost,” he says.
+Many companies also offer tuition reimbursement which can certainly help a student complete their studies,” he says.

 Some of the highest paying vocational careers pay considerably higher than the average for all occupations combined.
 Here is just a sampling of five vocational careers that pay more than the national mean annual wage of $47,230, according to data from the Bureau of Labor statistics: